kephas-software/kephas/src/Kephas.Messaging/README.md

 # The message processor

 The service taking care of message processing is the message processor.
-It is a [[singleton application service|Application-Services#shared-scope-shared-or-instance-based-services]] which is in charge of selecting the appropriate handler (or handlers) for a particular message, ensuring that that (or those) handlers handle the message, and returning a response.
+It is a [singleton application service](https://www.nuget.org/packages/Kephas.Injection#configuring-the-application-service-contracts) which is in charge of selecting the appropriate handler (or handlers) for a particular message, ensuring that that (or those) handlers handle the message, and returning a response.
 It provides a single method:

 * `ProcessAsync(message: IMessage, [context: IMessageProcessingContext], [token: CancellationToken]): Task<IMessage>`
   * _message_: the message to process.
   * _context_: contextual information related to the particular call.
 If no processing context is provided, a default one will be created.
 The processor ensures that the context contains the processor itself, the original message to be processed, and the handler which is at that moment handling the message.
 This information may be useful in the [[processing behaviors|Architecture-of-messaging#Processing behaviors]], as described in the following sections.

-Kephas provides a default implementation, see the [[default message processor|In-Process-messaging#the-defaultmessageprocessor]] for more information about it.
+Kephas provides a default implementation, see the [default message processor](https://www.nuget.org/packages/Kephas.Messaging#the-defaultmessageprocessor) for more information about it.

 # Handler selectors